malliina/pics-ios/README.md

 1. In Keychain Access, export the certificate in P12 format.
 Provide a certificate password when requested.
 1. Base 64 encode the certificate: ```base64 -i cert.p12 -o cert.p12.b64```
 1. Add the base 64 encoded certificate along with its password to GitHub Actions secrets.
-1. Push to the master branch!
+1. Push to the master branch.
 Fastlane generates provisioning profiles as needed.